metaborg/documentation/source/core/manual/language-processing.rst

 Getting a project handle
 ========================

-All language processing happens inside an :java:ref:`~org.metaborg.core.project.IProject`, which is a handle for a project at a certain location, containing source files.
+All language processing happens inside an :java_ref:`~org.metaborg.core.project.IProject`, which is a handle for a project at a certain location, containing source files.

-Projects are retrieved with the :java:ref:`~org.metaborg.core.project.IProjectService` service.
+Projects are retrieved with the :java_ref:`~org.metaborg.core.project.IProjectService` service.
 However, different applications provide different implementations of this service, because they have different means of representing projects.
 For example, in Eclipse and IntelliJ, projects are top-level directories in the workspace.
 In Maven, a project is denoted by a directory which has a :file:`pom.xml` file.